Mogwai: Every Country's Sun (2016–2019)

 In April 2016, Braithwaite told the Guardian that the band were writing new songs and would be travelling to the US later in the year to record a new album with Dave Fridmann, who produced Rock Action some 15 years previously.
 On 25 November, Fridmann announced that the band had started recording the album with him.
 On 3 March 2017, the band announced that they had completed recording and were mastering the album at Abbey Road Studios.
 The band have announced a worldwide tour to coincide with the release of the new album, starting with dates in Europe in October before visiting North America in November, and finally playing in their home city of Glasgow in December.

 On 14 May 2017, the band announced the new album would be named Every Country's Sun and would be released on 1 September 2017.
 They also shared the first song "Coolverine".
 On 2 June, Mogwai played a show at Primavera Sound festival in Barcelona, only announced on the day, which consisted of Every Country's Sun played in full.

-As the Love Continues (2020–present)
+As the Love Continues (2020–2024)

 On 29 October 2020, Mogwai announced a new album, As the Love Continues, which went on to reach No. 1 in the UK Albums Chart on 26 February 2021.
 The lead single, "Dry Fantasy", was premiered on BBC Radio 6 and made available for download the same day.
 On 13 February, the weekend before the album's release on 19 February, the band streamed a show recorded at Glasgow Tramway where they played the album in full.
 Following a social media campaign asking various celebrities to promote it, the album entered the UK chart at No. 1 in its first week of release, a position that the band called "totally surreal".
 As the Love Continues was nominated for the Mercury Prize, which honours the best of British music, in 2021.
 The album won the 2021 Scottish Album of the Year Award.

+The Bad Fire (2024–present)

+As announced on 29 October 2024, the band released their eleventh studio album, The Bad Fire, on 24 January 2025.
+Three songs, "God Gets You Back", "Lion Rumpus" and "Fanzine Made of Flesh", were shared in the lead up to the album's release.
+A film about the band, If the Stars Had a Sound, was released in the UK and Ireland on 19 November 2024.